Tularam Pande

-Tularam Pande (तुलाराम पाँडे) was Nepalese military personnel, diplomat and politician in the Gorkha Kingdom.
+Tularam Pande (तुलाराम पाँडे) was a Nepalese military personnel, diplomat and politician in the Gorkha Kingdom.
 He was a diplomat who served King Prithvi Narayan Shah of Gorkha.
 Two of his diplomatic missions were with Dolakha and Kathmandu while the latter remained unsuccessful.
 He also served as the national military commanders in the forces of Prithvi Narayan Shah.

 He was the patron of the Gora Pande clan, a minor faction of the Gorkha-based aristocratic Pande family.
 Some of his patrilineal descendants became influential politicians such as Ranajit Pande and Dalabhanjan Pande in the Nepalese history through their marital ties with the Thapa dynasty.
 His matrilineal descendants became significantly influential; Queen Tripurasundari of Nepal went on to become Queen Mother of Nepal and Mathawar Singh Thapa – the Prime Minister of Nepal and Jang Bahadur Kunwar Ranaji – the latter period ruler of Kaski and Lamjung and Prime Minister of Nepal.